asu-ame-sfi-mirabella/ENS160-BME280-SHT31-Device-and-Server-Code/README.md

 ## Conclusion

 This project demonstrates the integration of ESP32 with various environmental sensors and a server for data collection and display.
 It can be adapted for various applications like home environmental monitoring, greenhouse management, or educational purposes.

----

-Feel free to modify this README to include any additional details or instructions specific to your project.